zompi2/cppcorosample/README.md

 Now let's go through all of this from top to bottom.
 First of all we have to define the coroutine.
 The coroutine is made of two parts:

 ## Coroutine Handle
 This is a structure based on the `std::coroutine_handle`.
 It controls the flow of the coroutine and will be used to resume the suspended coroutine later.
-The absolute minimum which needs to be defined inside the handle are:
+The absolute minimum which needs to be defined inside the Handle are:
-* `promise_type` - it is a type of the Coroutine Promise.
-What is a Promise will be described later.
+* `promise_type` - this is a type of the coroutine Promise.
+What is a Promise will be explained later.
 * `await_resume` - this function is called when the coroutine is resumed.
-* `await_ready` - this function is called before the suspension.
-If it returns `false` (or `void`) the coroutine will be suspended.
+* `await_ready` - this function is called before the coroutine suspension.
+If it returns `false` the coroutine will be suspended.
 If it returns `true` it will ignore the suspension.
+    > Note: You can also write `void await_ready() {}` and it will behave the same as if it return `false`.
 * `await_suspend` - this function is called right after the suspension.
 It contains the actual instance of the handle of the suspended coroutine which might be stored and used later.

 ## Coroutine Promise